life2free/express-mongodb-api/README.md

    - content.
 Eg: find all news that its content containing the word 'financial'.
    - Date published.
 Eg: find all news published on "2020-03-31".

 2. News API has two endpoints: News and Source.
 You can find the Document of API [here](https://life2free.github.io/express-mongodb-api/doc/index.html).
-The base url of the API on heroku:[BaseUrl]().
+The base url of the API on [heroku]().

    - News is the main endpoint, which can be used to manipulate the news.